Blog

 5. Grid

 The grid store layout also works to maximize product display while minimizing white space.
 In a grid retail store design, the end of an aisle is one of the best places to display your products.
 You can also use wing shelves and other features to make your merchandise stand out within a grid layout.
-These features encourage customers to pick up more products as they weave their way up and down the aisles.
+These features encourage customers to pick up more products as they weave their way through the aisles.

-• The predictable traffic flow pattern makes it easy to place promotional items where customers will pass them
+• The predictable traffic flow pattern makes it easy to place promotional items where customers will pass them.

-• Can be confusing for customers if the product groupings do not make sense
+• Can be confusing for customers if the product groupings do not make sense.

-• Customers could bump into each other if the aisles are not wide enough
+• Customers could bump into each other if the aisles are not wide enough.

 6. Loop

-Check out these top pros of a loop layout:
+Consider these top pros of a loop layout:

-• There’s maximum product exposure for all customers
+• There’s maximum product exposure for all customers.

 These are the cons of a loop layout:

-• It does not promote high traffic turnover for stores that want people to get in and out more quickly
+• It does not promote high traffic turnover for stores that want people to get in and out more quickly.

 7. Free-Flow